snells/cl-newton/README.md

 ### Currently does not work
 The bindings work but the example does not.
 It worked with newton-dynamics 2.36.
-I have tried the example in Common Lisp with newton-dynamics-3 with handmade bindings and auto generated but they get stuck, not sure why.
+I have tried the example in Common Lisp with newton-dynamics-3 with handmade bindings and auto generated but they get stuck on second call to newton-update, not sure why.